 - Cephalothorax: The pianist's head on the album cover is pretty large compared to the rest of his body.

-- Design Student's Orgasm: The album cover was designed by Underground Comics artist Victor Moscoso and shows the golden pianist wearing an African mask.
+- Design Student's Orgasm: The album cover was designed by Underground Comics artist Victor Moscoso and shows the golden pianist wearing a mask that is part traditional African, part tape-head demagnetizer.

 - Epic Rocking: The full version of "Chameleon" is over 15 minutes long.